Additional reading from www.astronomynotes.com

 Want to learn more?

-Henrietta Leavitt's discovery of the period-luminosity relationship for variable stars was another turning point in the history of astronomy.
+Henrietta Leavitt's discovery of the period-luminosity relationship (now called the "Leavitt Law") for variable stars was another turning point in the history of astronomy.
 The history of her work and her status as a woman working in the Harvard College Observatory in the 1890s is very interesting, and I encourage you to read more about it.

 Once the distances were measured to a number of pulsating variables, the period-luminosity relationship was established.
 This allows astronomers to measure the period of a pulsating variable and immediately infer its luminosity without having to measure its trigonometric parallax.
 A plot of the period-luminosity relationship for metal-rich (type I) and metal-poor (type II or W Virginis) Cepheids is presented at astronomynotes.com.